 - Preventing irritation.
 The main purpose of swimming goggles is to protect your eyes from water.
 Whether you’re swimming in the pool or the sea, the water can irritate your eyes.
 This will also spoil your chance of seeing what’s underneath.

 - Keeping your eyes clear.
-The good thing about swimming goggles is you can still wear your contact lenses.
+Even though you cannot wear your glasses underwater, the good thing about swimming goggles is that you can still wear your contact lenses.
 Some are available with prescription glasses, so you can clearly see underwater.

 - Keeping water out of your nose.
 The major benefit of the best swimming goggles with nose cover is keeping the water out.
 When your first started learning how to swim, you surely experienced snorting water.
 It hurts, so a pair of goggles with a nose cover will come in handy.